jonam85/CarND-Vehicle-Detection/README.md

-Out of these, since the HSV and HLS channels produced a high accuracy, I tried with the HSV in the first iteration.
+Out of these, since the HSV and HLS channels produced a high accuracy, I tried with the HSV in the first iteration followed by HLS.
 But during the stages of Sliding Window predictions, this produced a lot of false positives detecting the road as cars in the test images.

-When tried on HLS, the normalization step produced a divide by zero error and hence discarded this.
+When tried on the other channels like LAB and YUV, the normalization step produced a divide by zero error and hence discarded these.

 Since the YCrCb produced an accuracy in the training set at around 99%, tried different combinations on the orientations, number of pixels per cell and the channels.